Preparing for an emergency

 - Red Cross website – provides information on preparing you and your family for all types of emergencies.

-- Department of Environment, Land, Water and Planning website – provides information on planning for pets in an emergency.
+- DELWP website, CFA website and RSPCA website – Info on on planning for pets in an emergency.

 - Deaf emergency information website – brings important emergency information together in one place, in Auslan and written English.